Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Event types definition

-We propose here a method capable of exploiting H.E.S.S.'s whole energy range with optimal performance in a single analysis by using event types.
-The method is based on the concept of event types utilized by Fermi-LAT, which allows for an optimized reconstruction for different categories of events~\citep{Fermi-LAT:2013jgq}.
-In Fermi-LAT these categories are based on the quality estimation of a first reconstruction.
-For H.E.S.S., however, different telescopes are used, and, thus, some events can be reconstructed stereoscopically, while others must be reconstructed monoscopically.
-For that reason, defining the types with reconstructed quantities is not straightforward.
-This has been explored in the past~\citep{vanEldik2016,HESS:2019rhe}, but a different approach is chosen for this analysis.
+We propose here a method capable of exploiting the whole energy range of H.E.S.S. with an optimal performance in a single analysis by using event types.
+The method is based on the concept of the event types used by Fermi-LAT, which allows for an optimized reconstruction for different categories of events~\citep{Fermi-LAT:2013jgq}.
+In Fermi-LAT, these categories are based on the quality estimation of a first reconstruction.
+For H.E.S.S., however, different telescopes are used, and some events can therefore be reconstructed stereoscopically, while others must be reconstructed monoscopically.
+For this reason, it is not straightforward to define the types with reconstructed quantities.
+This has been explored in the past~\citep{vanEldik2016,HESS:2019rhe}, but a different approach was chosen for this analysis.

-We introduce a definition of types that is based on the Hillas parameters, in particular the size, i.e., summed amplitude of the pixels surviving cleaning, the number of pixels after cleaning, and the local distance, i.e., the distance of the center of gravity of the cleaned image to the center of the camera.
+We introduce a definition of types that is based on the Hillas parameters, in particular, the size, that is, summed amplitude of the pixels surviving cleaning, the number of pixels after cleaning, and the local distance, that is, the distance of the center of gravity of the cleaned image to the center of the camera.
 Table~\ref{tab:cuts} shows the preselection cuts that define each event type.
-The labelling of the types is sequential.
-An event can only be labeled as B if it was not labeled as A, and so on.
-This ensures non-overlapping types.
+The labeling of the types is sequential.
+An event can only be labeled B if it was not labeled A, and so on.
+This ensured nonoverlapping types.